 For staff members whose children are students of CPS or who have family members who attend a CPS school, these Standards do not apply to the usual parent/child or familial relationship.
-See below for excluded conduct.

-Section 3: General Standards
+SECTION 3: General Standards

 The following general standards apply to all staff/student interactions.